Skip to content

 Vulnerability overview

-1. An attacker submits a review containing malicious JavaScript
+1. Submit a review containing JavaScript

-2. The backend stores the payload without sanitization
+2. The backend stores it as-is

 Locating the attack surface